CoRe: Color Regression for Multicolor Fashion Garments: Introduction

-Convolutional Neural Networks (CNNs) \cite{krizhevsky2012imagenet, he2016deep} generated a lot of interest in \textbf{the fashion industry}.
-Recent datasets of fashion images \cite{liu2016deepfashion,zheng2018modanet,ge2019deepfashion2} encouraged various approaches for attributes classification \cite{bossard2012apparel,veit2015learning}, visual search \cite{yamaguchi2013paper,hadi2015buy,lynch2016images,corbiere2017leveraging} and object detection \cite{jia2018deep,rame2018omnia}.
-One of the key attributes of a fashion item is its color.
+One of the key attributes to describe a fashion item is its color.
 However, colors are subjective properties of garments as not all humans recognize colors the same way \cite{partos2016you}: their automatic estimation is therefore challenging.
 So far, most approaches consider the problem through the angle of \textbf{discrete color naming}: a classifier chooses amongst 11 colors of the English language \cite{berlin1991basic}, based on features from histograms \cite{baek2007vehicle,chen2014vehicle,van2009learning} or from CNNs \cite{wang2015color, rachmadi2015vehicle, networkpedestrian,yu2018weakly,yazici2018color,hickey2020hierarchical,8971326}.
 Recent approaches increased the number of color names up to 28 \cite{yu2018beyond} or 313 \cite{zhang2016colorful}.
-We take a step forward and tackle the problem through the angle of continuous color regression to handle its inherent ambiguity and multimodality.
-Rather than predicting an approximate discrete color name, we aim at predicting the exact \textbf{continuous \textit{RGB} color} value.
-This refined representation is necessary for many industrial applications such as precise visual search and fine-grained trend detection.
-Factors such as complex garments structure and varying illumination spark discrepancies between the raw color and what we perceive: the human brain automatically focuses on the right regions to detect the color and corrects the contrast. \textit{First}, our approach needs to focus on the \textbf{interesting regions} of the image, by reducing the impact of complex backgrounds or clutters \cite{wieclawek2014car, networkpedestrian,yu2018weakly}. \textit{Second}, we need \textbf{color constancy} so that scene’s illumination is ideal white light \cite{bianco2015color,barron2015convolutional,lou2015color,bianco2017single,shi2016deep,fourure2016mixed,hu2017fc4,sidorov2018artificial}.
-Our architecture tackles all above challenges end-to-end simultaneously: (1) a semantic segmenter learns to detect fashion garments, (2) a color constancy module learns to correct the illumination of the image, and finally (3) we predict colors's \textit{RGB}s by refining the rough discrete color names through weighted pooling over pixels.
+We take a step forward and tackle the problem through the angle of continuous color regression.
+Rather than only predicting an approximate discrete color name, we aim at predicting the exact \textbf{continuous color RGB}.
+This refined information is necessary for many industrial applications such as precise visual search and fine-grained trend detection to handle color inherent ambiguity.
+Moreover, the regression paradigm is more versatile and adaptable; this is especially important for real-world applications, where product requirements can evolve.
+In contrast, adding a new color name in classification approaches would require a dataset relabelling and the training of a new network.